 If you had to delete all of your blog posts except for one, which post would you keep and why?

-This one is actually easy for me; I definitely have a favourite post.
-Last year I did a round-up where I asked a bunch of other bloggers to choose their favourite post from the last year so I know that’s not the case for everyone!
+This one is actually easy for me; I definitely have a favorite post.
+Last year I did a round-up where I asked a bunch of other bloggers to choose their favorite post from the last year so I know that’s not the case for everyone!